ozeliurs/SDN-Security/papers/Anatomy of a DDoS Attack: From Host Infection to Service Denial.md

 # Introduction

 Understanding the mechanisms of Distributed Denial of Service (DDoS) attacks is crucial in cybersecurity.
-This paper explores the lifecycle of a DDoS attack, from the initial infection of hosts to the denial of service for a website.
+This paper explores the life-cycle of a DDoS attack, from the initial infection of hosts to the denial of service for a website.

 > All the scripts, tools and source code of this paper are available on [_GitHub_](https://github.com/ozeliurs/SDN-Security/tree/main/papers).